 When I joined, UUSC’s head office was at 130 Prospect Street in Cambridge, Massachusetts, at the corner of Harvard Street:

 We occupied the bottom floor in this building, which UUSC had owned for years.
 As UUSC expanded, we soon began to outgrow our space there, and Charlie started looking for new premises.
 My own feeling at the time was that we could “make-do” where we were – yes, we were somewhat crowded, but I wanted to be cautious before making such a big change and spend so much money.
 And I didn’t want the distraction of a move when we were just getting traction in our mission-related work.

-But Charlie persisted and, after visiting a range of possible locations, he found a building right on Massachusetts Avenue, just several blocks from where we were.
+But Charlie persisted and, after visiting a range of possible locations, he found a building right on Massachusetts Avenue, just three blocks from where we were.
 It was a heritage bank building, housing a branch office of Citizen’s Bank, right over the Central Square MBTA stop.

 For me, the building was too big and too expensive, but I didn’t strongly oppose the move: maybe Charlie was right?
 And, our office was pretty crowded.
 In the end, with Nancy Moore superbly handling almost all the complicated and stressful logistics, we bought the building on Massachusetts Avenue, and moved over.

 Looking back on it, Charlie was absolutely right, and I was absolutely wrong.
 Today UUSC is able to sublet part of the building: renting the entire first floor to Citizen’s Bank and a legal firm, and to a range of program partners in part of the second and third floors that we occupied.
 As a result, today, all of the organization’s mortgage, taxes, and other expenses related to occupancy are completely covered: they live there for free!
 And the building has appreciated significantly.